n-grace-henry/MS-Thesis/progress_logs/09_progress_log.md

 Doing liquid-liquid extraction and finishing up the set of 8 samples that contains the replicates.

 Also doing esterfication on the 9 samples that are blown down.
+Blowing these down under N2 and on heat and then capping.